Actions of highly eccentric orbits: Application to the St ackel Fudge

 \item In the third and fourth panels from the top of Fig.~\ref{fig:6vary} the black curve doesn't quite reach $p_u^2=0$ even though $I_3>I_{3\rm crit}$.
 The code deals with this problem by taking $p_u^2=0$ for $u<u_{\rm min}$, the location of the black curve minimum for $I_3=I_{3\rm crit}$.

 \item For the more eccentric orbits the blue points are not nicely marshalled onto a curve.
 This failure potentially compromises the returned values of $J_z$ and $\Omega_z$.

 \end{itemize}

-The black points in Fig.~\ref{fig:acts} show values of $J_r$ returned by the Fudge along the orbits plotted in Figs.~\ref{fig:6vary} and \ref{fig:6ecc} when using $\Delta_{\rm shell}$ (upper panel) or the values of $\Delta$ from equation (\ref{eq:interp}).
-The magenta points show the corresponding values of $J_z$.
-The vertical extension of each group of points is a measure of the inaccuracy of the Fudge.
-Using variable $\Delta$ has little impact on the spread in $J_z$ but it does significantly diminish the spread in $J_r$, especially when $I_3\simeq I_{3\rm crit}$.
+{\rd The black line in Fig.~\ref{fig:acts} shows the standard deviations in the values of $J_r$ returned by the Fudge along the orbits plotted in Figs.~\ref{fig:6vary} and \ref{fig:6ecc} when using $\Delta_{\rm shell}$ (dashed line) or the values of $\Delta$ from equation (\ref{eq:interp}) (full line).
+The magenta line shows the corresponding standard deviations in $J_z$.} Using variable $\Delta$ has little impact on the spread in $J_z$ but it does significantly diminish the spread in $J_r$, especially when $I_3\simeq I_{3\rm crit}$.

 Fig.~\ref{fig:grid1} gives insight into why the blue points in the bottom right panel of Fig.~\ref{fig:6ecc} are grouped into two distinct arcs.
 It shows the $(u,v)$ traces of that orbit (lower panel) and the trace of the orbit above it in Fig.~\ref{fig:6ecc}, which produces a single (wide) arc in the $(v,p_v^2)$ plane.
 In the lower panel of Fig.~\ref{fig:grid1}, the orbit has three distinct types of turning point in $v$.
 Two of these occur at the left and right corners of the roughly rectangular trace of the orbit.
 These turning points are associated with the feet of the larger arc in the bottom right panel of Fig.~\ref{fig:6ecc}.
 The third type of turning point occurs at $u\simeq0.35u_{\rm max}$, $v\simeq0.61\pi$ and is associated with the feet of the smaller arc in Fig.~\ref{fig:6ecc}.
 The turning points of the orbit plotted in the upper panel of Fig.~\ref{fig:grid1} are all of the first or second type, so the orbit generates a single arc in the $(v,p_v^2)$ plane.